bluething/cleancode/02 Meaningful Names/README.md

      }
    }
 ```
 Do you know the meaning of a1[] or a2[]?
+They provide no clue to the author’s intention.

 Also don't use prefix in all your classes/methods to say that they belong to a specific context.
-For example, you have MailingAddress class in GSD’s accounting module, and you named it GSDAccountAddress.
+For example, you have `MailingAddress` class in GSD’s accounting module, and you named it `GSDAccountAddress`.

 ##### Use Pronounceable Names